When it comes to monetization, I’ve tried it all.

 $450/month x 12 months=$5400 extra per year

-Before joining any network, check the reviews at Odigger.
+So before you signup for a network, check the reviews at Odigger.

 First, click on the “Network Reviews” tab from the homepage.